Trademark: Clearance search

 The registration process typically begins with a trademark clearance search to identify potential conflicts that could prevent the registration of the trademark.
 A comprehensive clearance search can help avoid costly and time-consuming issues, such as refusal to register, opposition or cancellation proceedings, or a trademark infringement lawsuit.

 In the United States, the USPTO maintains a publicly accessible database of registered trademarks.
 This database can be searched using the Trademark Search system, which replaced the Trademark Electronic Search System (TESS) in 2023.
 A comprehensive clearance search involves checking the USPTO database for federally registered and applied-for trademarks, state trademark databases, and the internet to see if someone else has already registered that trademark or a similar one.
 The search should also include looking at both words and designs.
 To search for similar designs in the USPTO database, design search codes must be used.

 In Canada, a NUANS search is necessary before registering a trademark, or corporate name.

+For European Union trademarks, searches may be conducted online using the EUIPO's eSearch plus tool.

 WIPO's Global Brand Database provides international access to trademarks and emblems.